gchq/Palisade-examples/deployment/aws-k8s/README.md

 #### Running the example

 The example can be run by using either the `runK8sExample.sh` or the `runFormattedK8sExample.sh` scripts.
 These will run through the scenario presented above, however the "Formatted" script will output a readable version of the output.
-These are run from within the `example-model` pod of the Palisade deployment in AWS.
+These are run from within the `example-runner` pod of the Palisade deployment in AWS.

-The following command will 'exec' into the example-model pod and then run the formatted script (replace the `"$NAMESPACE"` placeholder for the appropriate namespace value):
+The following command will 'exec' into the example-runner pod and then run the formatted script (replace the `"$NAMESPACE"` placeholder for the appropriate namespace value):
 ```
-kubectl exec $(kubectl get pods --namespace="$NAMESPACE" | awk '/example-model/ {print $1}') --namespace="$NAMESPACE" -- bash -c "cd /usr/share/example-model && bash ./runFormattedK8sExample.sh"
+kubectl exec $(kubectl get pods --namespace="$NAMESPACE" | awk '/example-runner/ {print $1}') --namespace="$NAMESPACE" -- bash -c "cd /usr/share/example-runner && bash ./runFormattedK8sExample.sh"
 ```

 If the formatted example script has been executed then we can verify that the example has returned the expected level of redaction for the employee files using the `verify.sh` script.
 This can be run by changing the script name in the command above:
 ```
-kubectl exec $(kubectl get pods --namespace="$NAMESPACE" | awk '/example-model/ {print $1}') --namespace="$NAMESPACE" -- bash -c "cd /usr/share/example-model && bash ./verify.sh"
+kubectl exec $(kubectl get pods --namespace="$NAMESPACE" | awk '/example-runner/ {print $1}') --namespace="$NAMESPACE" -- bash -c "cd /usr/share/example-runner && bash ./verify.sh"
 ```